El-Partu/expense-tracker/readme.md

 `# 1   2024-08-06  Lunch        $20`
 `# 2   2024-08-06  Dinner       $10`

 3. Use this command to update the amount of an expenditure: `expense-tracker update --id="<Number>" --amount="<Number>"`

 4. Use this command to update the description of an expenditure: `expense-tracker update --id="<Number>" --description="<description>"`
 `# Expense deleted successfully`

 5. Use this command to update both amount and description of an expenditure: `expense-tracker update --id="<Number>" --amount="<Number>`

 4. Use this command to delete an expenditure: `expense-tracker delete --id="<Number>"`
 `# Expense deleted successfully`

 5. Use this command to get summary of expenditure: `expense-tracker summary`
 `# Total expenses: $30`

-6. Use this command to get a summary of expenditure in a month:  `expense-tracker summary --month 8`
+6. Use this command to get a summary of expenditure in a month: `expense-tracker summary --month="<Number"`
 `# Total expenses for August: $20`